4ms/metamodule-plugin-sdk/docs/element-groups.md

 ```
 Just use the class's actual name, without any namespace: for `bogaudio::Mix4`, write `"class": "Mix4"`.

-If the enums come from different classes, then you'll need to use one of the
+You can only specify one class, so if the enums come from different classes,
-other two methods.
+then you'll need to use one of the other two methods.

 The enums are resolved when the plugin is built and packaged by the SDK.
 A
 script reads the plugin's debug info, and converts the enum names to the